 Season to taste with sea salt and freshly ground black pepper and serve.

-Try one of these zucchini noodle dishes or all four and let me know what you think in the comments section below.
+Try any of these Zucchini noodle dishes or cook all four and let me know what you think in the comments section.
+You can also check out other amazing Zucchini recipes like soups and fries from Kathy's Vegan Kitchen!